Apply

 Harrison Libraries Expansion and Renovation

-The Harrison Libraries Expansion and Renovation project began in May 2016, and was completed in May 2017.
-This project brings the physical space, technology, and infrastructure of the Harrison Libraries in line with our evolving understanding of teaching and learning, benefiting the University’s community of learners, scholars, creators, and supporters.
+The Harrison Libraries Expansion and Renovation project began in May 2016 and was completed in May 2017.
+The project updated the physical space, technology, and infrastructure of the Harrison Libraries, aligning it with our adaptive approach to teaching and learning.
+Reflecting the University’s ongoing commitment to student success, these improvements have significantly benefited UHart’s community of learners, scholars, and creators.

 Renovation Photos